Tamago55/Aishiteru-Signal/README.md

 - **Katakana to Morse Code Translation**: Users can input a string of Katakana characters, and the application will display the corresponding Morse code.
 - **Morse Code to Katakana Translation**: Users can input Morse code, and the application will display the corresponding Katakana characters.
-- **Graphical User Interface**: The application includes text areas for input and output, buttons for actions, and a traffic light simulation for Morse code.
+- **Graphical User Interface**: The application includes text areas for input and output, buttons for actions, and a light simulation for Morse code.
-- **Traffic Light Simulation**: The application simulates a traffic light that blinks red to represent the dots and dashes of Morse code visually.
+- **Light Simulation**: The application simulates a light that blinks red to represent the dots and dashes of Morse code visually.

 ## Components